snowplow/snowplowanalytics.com/_posts/2017-12-08-snowplow-snowflake-loader-0.3.0-released/index.md

 <h2 id="roadmap">4.
 Roadmap</h2>

 Right now Snowplow Snowflake Loader is version 0.3.0 which means it was battle-tested inside Snowplow for some time and we're making it public not in its infancy but well along the path to maturity.
 We still have a lot of space for improvement, however.

 Upcoming Snowplow Snowflake Loader releases will include:

-* [AVRO support][issue-avro], which should significantly reduce transformer's output and speed-up the whole pipeline
+* [Arvo support][issue-avro], which should significantly reduce transformer's output and speed-up the whole pipeline
 * [Cross-batch deduplication][issue-deduplication] similar to what we have in RDB Shredder
 * [More robust manifests][issue-manifest].
-Right Snowflake Shredder and Loader use separate DynamoDB manifests, which is extremely useful and proven to be reliable, but still can be improved
+Currently the Snowflake Shredder and Loader use separate DynamoDB manifests, which is extremely useful and proven to be reliable, but still can be improved

 <h2 id="help">7.
 Getting Help</h2>